COTTONWOOD HOTEL

 THE SOUTHWESTERN WILLOW FLYCATCHER (Empidonax traillii extimus) is a small passerine bird placed on the federal Endangered Species list in 1995.

-To learn more on out what the flycatcher looks and sounds like, and learn about the status, distribution, biology and habitats of this endangered bird CLICK HERE.
+CLICK HERE.
 The USGS Southwest Biological Center hopes providing access to such information will promote an understanding of its status and ecology, encourage further research and cooperation, and help promote effective conservation and management.

 Southwestern Willow Flycatcher